ericmotleybytes/auxilium/doc/manuals/auxilium-user-guide.ppi.md

-# Introduction to Auxilium
+# Introduction to auxilium

 !include(../include/auxilium-introduction.ppi.md)

-# Installation of auxilium
+# Installation of auxilium run-time distribution

 TBD

 This section describes the run-time auxilium installation, which is appropriate for end-users who just want to use auxilium utilities, not modify them.
 For information on how to install a development installation and contribute changes to this open source project see TBD.

 # Utilities